ibm-cloud-architecture/refarch-privatecloud/Install_OCP_4.x.md

   In your project folder (e.g. /opt/vhavard), create a new file named append-bootstrap.ign with the following contents:

-  **IMPORTANT:** _Replace the URL in the square brackets (including the square brackets) with the URL to the bootstarp.ign file on your web server/installation server._
+  <b>IMPORTANT:</b> _Replace the URL in the square brackets (including the square brackets) with the URL to the bootstarp.ign file on your web server/installation server._

   ```
   {